friendsoftheearth-data/friendsoftheearth-data.github.io/index.md

   How are data is used
 </h2>

-Our open datasets support:
-- Academic research on environmental impacts
+We publish these data sets with the aim of supporting:
 - Community advocacy for environmental justice
 - Policy development for sustainable solutions
 - Public education on environmental issues
+- Academic research on environmental impacts

 <!-- LATEST UPDATES HEADING WITH ICON -->
 <h2>